Philsie/ARRS-documentation/Users/France/seeker.md

       <br>
       As of 9.25.17, to xlIHe, no penetration, nor unauthorized entry to on campus facilities of gc2Ftcrsity Corporate System was observed.
 However, that doesn’t mean it gc2Ftcppen.Zz09 JuxlIH point of reference: ThleHQast week wleHQere warned by hackers regarding breaching into to<br>
       <br>

+        Most likely fixed version:
+        Our Cyber Security Team has identified Team as those closest  to hack into (the)? systems with influence over one or all of our intranets, & laptop & backup media storage.
+        The transfer of su----ilities was enough leverage for me to immediately obtain your on camera testimony and video presented today.

         In note046rn after closset there are 2 non-breaking-spaces (&nbsp) instead of simple spaces

+  * combined notes<br>

         N2tVUEUzM
         DU2WitN
         eHo0TF